hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   - `replace(key, oldValue, newValue, expirePolicy)`
  - `getAndReplace(key, value)`:
   - `getAndReplace(key, value, expirePolicy)`

+Asynchronous method overloads are not listed here.
+Please see [Async Operations](#async-operations) for the list of asynchronous method overloads.

 ### Additional Methods

-In addition to above mentioned asynchronous and per element expiry operations there is also a set of convenience methods available.
-Those methods are also not part of the JCache specification but provided by the `com.hazelcast.cache.ICache` interface.
+In addition to the operations explained in the sections [Async Operations](#async-operations) and [Custom ExpiryPolicy](#custom-expirypolicy), Hazelcast ICache also provides a set of convenience methods.
+These methods are not part of the JCache specification.

  - `size()`: Returns the estimated size of the distributed cache.
- - `destroy()`: Destroys the cache _and removes the data from memory_ which is different from `javax.cache.Cache::close`.
+ - `destroy()`: Destroys the cache _and removes the data from memory_ which is different from the method `javax.cache.Cache::close`.
- - `getLocalCacheStatistics()`: Returns an `com.hazelcast.cache.CacheStatistics` instance providing the same statistics data as provided by the JMX beans.
-On clients this method is not available yet therefore a `java.lang.UnsupportedOperationException`is thrown.
+ - `getLocalCacheStatistics()`: Returns a `com.hazelcast.cache.CacheStatistics` instance providing the same statistics data as provided by the JMX beans.
+On clients, this method is not available yet.
+Therefore, the exception `java.lang.UnsupportedOperationException` is thrown when you use this method on a Hazelcast client.

 ### BackupAwareEntryProcessor

 Another feature, especially interesting for distributed environments like Hazelcast, is the JCache specified `javax.cache.processor.EntryProcessor`.
-For more general information see [JCache EntryProcessor](#jcache-entryprocessor).
+For more general information, please see [JCache EntryProcessor](#jcache-entryprocessor).

-Since Hazelcast provides backups of cached entries on other nodes the default backup-way for an object changed by an `EntryProcessor` is serializing the complete object and sending it to the backup partition.
+Since Hazelcast provides backups of cached entries on other nodes, the default way to backup an object changed by an `EntryProcessor` is to serialize the complete object and send it to the backup partition.
 This can be a huge network overhead for big objects.

 Hazelcast offers a sub-interface for `EntryProcessor` called `com.hazelcast.cache.BackupAwareEntryProcessor` which offers an additional feature.
-If provides the user with the possibility to create or pass another `EntryProcessor` to run on backup partitions and apply delta changes to those backup entries.
+It provides the user with the possibility to create or pass another `EntryProcessor` to run on backup partitions and apply delta changes to the backup entries.

 The backup partition `EntryProcessor` can either be the currently running processor itself (by returning `this`) or it can be a specialized `EntryProcessor` implementation (other from the currently running one) which does different operations or leaves out operations, e.g. sending emails.

-If we again take the `EntryProcessor` example from the demonstration application [JCache EntryProcessor](#jcache-entryprocessor) the changed code will look like the following snippet.
+If we again take the `EntryProcessor` example from the demonstration application [JCache EntryProcessor](#jcache-entryprocessor), the changed code will look like the following snippet.

 ```java